jayo60013/GoBrain/README.md

 Replace `examples/hello.bf` to the path of your brainfuck program file.

 ### Examples
-In the `examples` directory you will find some example Brainfuck programs taken from the [Brainfuck Wiki](https://en.wikipedia.org/wiki/Brainfuck) you can use to test GoBrain.
+In the `examples` directory you will find some example Brainfuck programs taken from the [Brainfuck Wiki](https://en.wikipedia.org/wiki/Brainfuck) and [brainfuck.org](https://www.brainfuck.org) you can use to test GoBrain.

 ## License
 This project is licensed under the MIT License.